depp/uniset/README.txt

     }

 The '--32' option specifies a C-style array of 32-bit unsigned integers.
 Each entry is a range of characters.
-NOTE: This option is not currently implemented.

     $ uniset --32 cat:Zs
     { 32, 32 },